GaloisInc/saw-training/Swap.rst

 First Example: Swapping Two Numbers
 ===================================

+The more of human life that occurs online, the more important it is that we can trust our computers.
+Bugs in software have led to `death and serious injury <https://en.wikipedia.org/wiki/Therac-25>`, `public embarassment and economic damage <https://en.wikipedia.org/wiki/Heartbleed>`, and other serious consequences.
+Repeated experience has shown that careful reading of code is not enough to prevent serious bugs.

+Most developers are used to techniques like testing, continuous integration, and thoughtful documentation that can help prevent mistakes from being introduced into a system during its development.
+These techniques are relatively inexpensive, but they risk missing certain classes of bugs.
+For the most important systems, like those that protect human life or information security, it can make sense to use full *verification*, in which a program is mathematically proved to be correct.

 This is a complete walk-through of a small verification task, from start to finish.
-The problem in question is to swap two ints.

-Key concepts:
+The program to be verified is a C function that swaps two numbers in memory.

 * Software correctness
   - Correctness requires a specification
   - Specifications can be in English or some kind of code
   - Some specs are close to the problem ("It swaps numbers"), while some are more general and can apply to many things ("it doesn't segfault", "it doesn't leak secrets", etc)
-* For important systems, it's far from obvious that they are correct.
-  - THERAC, etc

 * Evidence for correctness
   - Individual tests
   - Systematic tests